Idoneal genera and K3 surfaces covering an Enriques surface: K3 surfaces covering an Enriques surface

 \begin{theorem}[Nikulin {\cite[Theorem 1.10.1]{Nikulin:int.sym.bilinear.forms}}] An even lattice of signature \((t_{+},t_{-})\), \(t_+,t_- \in \IZ_{\geq 0}\), and discriminant quadratic form \(q\) exists if and only if \(q\) satisfies conditions \(\condA{t_+ - t_-}\), \(\condB{t_+, t_-}\) and \(\condC{t_+ + t_-}\). \end{theorem}

-\begin{theorem}[Nikulin {\cite[Theorem 1.14.2]{Nikulin:int.sym.bilinear.forms}}] If \(T\) is an even, indefinite lattice satisfying the following conditions: \begin{enumerate}[(a)] \item \(\rank T \ge \ell(q(T)) + 2\) for all \(p \neq 2\), \item if \(\rank T = \ell_2(q(T))\), then \(q(T) \cong \bu_1 \oplus q'\) or \(q(T) \cong \bv_1 \oplus q'\), \end{enumerate} then the genus of \(T\) contains only one class. \end{theorem}
+\begin{theorem}[Nikulin {\cite[Theorem 1.14.2]{Nikulin:int.sym.bilinear.forms}}] If \(T\) is an even, indefinite lattice satisfying the following conditions: \begin{enumerate}[(a)] \item \(\rank T \ge \ell_p(q(T)) + 2\) for all \(p \neq 2\), \item if \(\rank T = \ell_2(q(T))\), then \(q(T) \cong \bu_1 \oplus q'\) or \(q(T) \cong \bv_1 \oplus q'\), \end{enumerate} then the genus of \(T\) contains only one class. \end{theorem}

-Given a pair of nonnegative integers \((m_+, m_-)\) and a finite quadratic form~\(q\), Nikulin establishes a useful way to enumerate the set of primitive embeddings of a fixed lattice \(T\) into any even lattice belonging to the genus~\(\fg\) of signature \((m_+,m_-)\) and discriminant form~\(q\) (\cite[Proposition 1.15.1]{Nikulin:int.sym.bilinear.forms}).
-The following proposition is a simplified version of Nikulin's proposition in the case that the genus~\(\fg\) contains only one class.
+Given a pair of nonnegative integers \((m_+, m_-)\) and a finite quadratic form~\(q\), Nikulin establishes a useful way to enumerate the set of primitive embeddings of a fixed lattice \(T\) into any even lattice belonging to the genus~\(g\) of signature \((m_+,m_-)\) and discriminant form~\(q\).
+Nikulin's proposition is hindered though by a poor translation.
+In the original Russian text \cite{Nikulin:int.sym.bilinear.forms_Russian}, the term ``четные решетки'' has been incorrectly rendered in English as the singular phrase ``an even lattice.''
+However, the correct translation is ``even lattices'' (plural).
+For the sake of completeness, we restate the proposition correctly: